ladrians/RoboND-DeepRL-Project-P8/REPORT.md

 ## Abstract

-The objective of the project is to create a DQN agent and define reward functions to teach a robotic arm to carry out two primary objectives:

- * Have any part of the robot arm touch the object of interest, with at least a 90% accuracy.
- * Have only the gripper base of the robot arm touch the object, with at least a 80% accuracy.
+The objective of the project is to create an artificially intelligent agent that learns from interacting with their environment, gathering experience, and a system of rewards with deep reinforcement learning (deep RL).
+By means of end-to-end neural networks that translate raw pixels into actions, RL-trained agents are capable of exhibiting intuitive behaviors and performing complex tasks.

 ## Introduction

 In the last few year the usage of Deep Learning in Robotics has exponencially grow because of the potencial it has in solving complex problems.

+To train reinforcement learning agents from virtual robotic simulation in 3D and transfer the agent to a real-world robot has the potencial to drastically change the Robotics landscape.
+In that sense, reinforcement learners choose the best action for the agent to perform based on environmental state (like camera inputs) and rewards that provide feedback to the agent about it's performance.
+Reinforcement learning can learn to behave optimally in it's environment given a policy, or task - like obtaining the reward.

-This project explores the usage of a DQN agent to teach a robotic arm with two tasks.
+This project explores the usage of a discrete Deep Q-Learning (DQN) agent to teach a robotic arm with two tasks.

 ## Background